A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Cosmological Standpoint

 \section{Cosmological Standpoint}

-According to Eq. \eqref{rflux} and Eq. \eqref{flux}, it is obvious that the only difference that determines which process is dominant is the thermal bath and PBHs temperature \cite{Masina:2020}.
+According to Eq. \eqref{e5} and Eq. \eqref{e9}, it is obvious that the only difference that determines which process is dominant is the thermal bath and PBHs temperature \cite{Masina:2020}.
 During the radiation-dominated era, the expansion time of the universe in terms of the temperature of the universe is given by \cite{Manolis:2002}

-By considering that all PBHs are Schwarzschild black holes, by using Eq.
-(1) and Eq.
-(4) we have the PBHs temperature in terms of the time after the Big Bang
+By considering that all PBHs are Schwarzschild black holes, by using \eqref{e1} and Eq. \eqref{e4} we have the PBHs temperature in terms of the time after the Big Bang

 We should compare the two temperatures we got.
 In the time that the universe temperature is larger than the PBHs temperature, the accretion process dominates over the evaporation process.
 Then we can conclude that PBHs gain mass and their radius increase respectively.
 On the other hand, in the time when the PBHs temperature is larger than the thermal bath, PBHs lose their mass and their radius gets shorter.
 With a simple calculation, we can find the time of equality $(T_{PBH}=T_{U})$, $t_{eq} \sim 10^{-44}s$.
 This time is much earlier than the time of the inflation.
 PBHs that are formed before the end of the inflation are not important for us because of their negligible density \cite{Pablo:2021}.
-We can see that from the beginning of the radiation-dominated era until the starting of the matter-dominated era, the universe temperature is much bigger than the PBHs temperature.
+We can see that from the beginning of the radiation-dominated era until the start of the matter-dominated era, the universe temperature is much bigger than the PBHs temperature.
 Hence, the accretion process is the process that rules the mass evolution of PBHs during the radiation-dominated era.
 During the matter-dominated era, people have shown that accreting the environment's radiation does not have any significant effect on the mass of PBHs \cite{Maxim:2020}.

-We know that there are only three possible mass ranges for PBHs with a mass larger than $10^{15}g$: (i) $10^{16}-10^{17}g$, (ii) $10^{20}-10^{24}g$, and (iii) $10^{33}-10^{36}g$ for explaining the dark matter \cite{Carr:2016}.
+We know that there are only three possible mass windows for PBHs with a mass larger than $10^{15}g$: (i) $10^{16}-10^{17}g$, (ii) $10^{20}-10^{24}g$, and (iii) $10^{33}-10^{36}g$ for explaining the whole dark matter \cite{Carr:2016}.
 The other ranges are eliminated by various constraints that are based on theoretical and observational works.
-In Table (1), we compare the PBHs temperature of upper and lower bound mass ranges with the universe temperature at the time of their formation.
-Note that in all our calculations we assumed that $f_{acc}=0.5$. \\
+In Table (\rom{1}), we compare the PBHs temperature of upper and lower bound mass windows with the universe temperature at the time of their formation.